bytedance/Bytedance-UnionAD/README.md

 # Bytedance-UnionAD

-## Installation

-Bytedance-UnionAD supports multiple methods for installing the library in a project.
+## How To Get Started

+1.Download Bytedance-UnionAD and try out the included [example app](https://github.com/bytedance/Bytedance-UnionAD/tree/master/Example/BUAdSDKDemo)

+2.Check out the [documentation](https://github.com/bytedance/Bytedance-UnionAD/blob/master/Bytedance-UnionAd/Document/UnioniOSSDK.md) for a comprehensive look at all of the APIs available in Bytedance-UnionAD

 ## Installation with CocoaPods